Huegoxaga/notes/python/tools-and-packages.md

 - The `.ipynb` file source code is JSON data about cell objects.
 - The `JupyterLab` is the newest product of the Jupyter Project.
   - [Click](https://jupyterlab.readthedocs.io/en/latest/index.html) to see details.
-  - To Download JupyterLab, run command `conda install -c conda-forge jupyterlab`.
-  - To Run JupyterLab, run command `jupyter lab`.

 ### Usage

+- The environment will be hosted as a web app and can be accessed by a browser
+  - `Google Chrome` is recommended

+#### Jupyter Notebook

 - [Click](https://jupyter.readthedocs.io/en/latest/index.html) to see the docs for Jupyter
-- Run command `jupyter notebook` in the project folder to start a server and open the notebook in the browser.
+- Run command `jupyter notebook` in the project folder to start a server and open the notebook in the browser
 - It supports LaTeX code in markdown cell, inside `$$` block.
 - `Shift + Enter` to run code block in the cell.
+- The kernel for each running notebook is a separate process that runs the user code
+  - The kernel starts automatically when the notebook is opened from the file browser
+  - The kernel menu on the main menu bar includes commands to shutdown or restart the kernel

+#### Jupyter Lab

+- To Download JupyterLab, run command `conda install -c conda-forge jupyterlab`.
+- To Run JupyterLab, run command `jupyter lab`.
+- One can move any cell to new window tabs in the main work area by right-clicking the cell and selecting "Create New View for Output"

 ## NumPy